justinsalamon/scaper/docs/installation.rst

 - SoX: http://sox.sourceforge.net/

-On Linux/macOS SoX is replaced by [SoxBindings](https://github.com/pseeth/soxbindings) which is significantly faster, giving better overall performance in Scaper.
+On Linux/macOS SoX is replaced by [SoxBindings](https://github.com/pseeth/soxbindings) which is significantly faster, giving better runtime performance in Scaper.
 On these platforms SoxBindings is installed automatically when calling `pip install scaper` (see below).

 On macOS ffmpeg can be installed using `homebrew <https://brew.sh/>`_: